reactome/interaction-exporter/readme.md

 [//]: # (If a complex is identified in ComplexPortal, then it is not divided into its components, as it can interact as a unit)

-The same interaction can happen in different contexts, when they are not subcomponents of each other.
+The same interaction can happen in different contexts when they are not subcomponents of each other.

 ```
 + Complex1